As a service to the satellite user community, CelesTrak provides the

 downloaded data is automatically archived for the user.

-.NET Framework 3.5 Service Pack 1, if you do not already have it installed.
+.NET Framework 4.7.1 Runtime, if you do not already have it installed.

 Information on bug fixes, known bugs, workarounds, and future enhancements can